Haiwan Yi Hao 2010

 Then the taste fades a little, though it’s durable like most shus, but the aftertaste starts consolidating and coats the mouth with wood, date, & juice-like sweetness.

-Oddly, the leaves have an earthy aroma that does not transfer in the cup.
+Oddly, the leaves have an earthy aroma that does not transfer into the cup.
 I’ll stop after more than a dozen cups, but it’d give more.

-I used to love the 2005 7588; unfortunately, the bricks I bought never arrived (too long to explain).
+I used to love the 2005 7588; unfortunately, the bricks I bought never arrived.
 This one was much less yummy back then, but now it’s at its peak imo.

 That’s a treat! it’s juicy and it pleases the oral cavity in different ways.